AlKodach/Personal-dachboard/README.md

 # cocf547f8bef641a10aa23998
-A Chrome Extension that gives you an overview over the current time, how the weather is like and how Dogecoin is performing Happy Coding!
+A Chrome Extension that gives you an overview over the current time, how the weather is like and how Dogecoin is performing.

+will be adding more crypto coins in the future